jgunn09/CS103Etextiles/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: A website for my Class
 ---

-My name is Inigo Montoya.
+My name is Justin Gunn.
 I have the following qualities:

-- I rock a great mustache
+- I have a lot of jeans
 - I'm extremely loyal to my family

 What else do you need?